IntelPython/DPPY-Spec/Partitioned.md

     * SPMD/MPI-like frameworks such as MPI, SHMEM etc.: rank

 ## `get`
 A callable must return raw data object when called with a handle (or sequence of handles) provided in the `data` field of an entry in `partition`.
-Raw data objects are standard data structures like pandas.DataFrame and numpy.ndarray.
+Raw data objects are standard data structures: DataFrame or nd-array.

 ## `locals`
 The short-cut for SPMD environments allows processes/ranks to quickly extract their local partition.
 It saves processes from parsing the `partitions` dictionary for the local rank/address which is helpful when the number of ranks/processes/PEs is large.